It’s not a good time to be a satellite TV provider.

 It depends on who you ask.

 AT&T bought DIRECTV in 2015 for $48.5 billion.
-It was already offering subscription TV under the brand name “U-verse.”
-The next year, it started DIRECTV NOW (since re-branded as AT&T TV NOW), an over-the-top streaming service, and some employees began to worry that this was the company’s future.
+The next year, it started DIRECTV NOW (later re-branded as AT&T TV NOW, then as DIRECTV STREAM), an over-the-top streaming service, and some employees began to worry that this was the company’s future.

 It didn’t help that NOW cost $35/mo., while satellite customers were paying north of $100/mo. for the same product.